srkkrish/kanban-pro/README.md

 Modern Kanban Board

-An interactive and responsive Kanban board application featuring smooth animations, intuitive drag-and-drop functionality, and persistent local storage.
+A sleek, responsive Kanban board application with smooth animations, drag-and-drop functionality, and local storage persistence.

 Features

-Three-Column Layout: Organize tasks into "To Do," "In Progress," and "Completed" columns.
-Drag and Drop: Easily move tasks between columns with intuitive drag-and-drop functionality.
+Three-Column Layout: Organize tasks in "To Do", "In Progress", and "Completed" columns Drag and Drop: Easily move tasks between columns
-Smooth Animations: Enjoy smooth transitions and visual feedback for all interactions.
-Local Storage: Tasks persist between browser sessions, ensuring no loss of progress.
-Context Menu: Right-click on tasks to edit or delete them for efficient task management.
-Mobile Responsive: The application adapts to all screen sizes for an optimized experience on mobile devices.
+Animations: Smooth transitions and visual feedback for all interactions Local Storage: Tasks persist between browser sessions Context Menu: Right-click on tasks to edit or delete them Mobile Responsive: Works on all screen sizes
-Visual Feedback: Color-coded columns and tasks with hover effects for an enhanced user experience.
-Task Timestamps: Automatically records the date and time for each task creation and update.
+Visual Feedback: Color-coded columns and tasks with hover effects Task Timestamps: Automatic date and time recording for each task Getting Started
-Getting Started

 Prerequisites

-This application requires only a modern web browser (Chrome, Firefox, Safari, Edge, etc.).
+No special prerequisites are needed.
+This application runs in any modern web browser.

 Installation

-Clone this repository or download the source files:
+Clone this repository or download the source files

-Bash

 git clone https://github.com/ansh0330/Modern-Kanban-Board.git
-Open index.html in your web browser.
+Open index.html in your preferred web browser

 Usage
 Adding Tasks

-Enter your task in the input field at the bottom of the desired column.
-Click the "Add Task" button or press the Enter key.
+Type your task in the input field at the bottom of any column Click the "Add Task" button or press Enter
-The task will be added to the selected column, along with the current timestamp.
+The task will appear in the selected column with the current timestamp Moving Tasks
-Moving Tasks

-Click and hold on a task.
+Click and hold on a task
-Drag it to another column.
+Drag it to another column
-Release the task in its new location.
+Release to drop the task in its new location
 Editing Tasks

-Right-click on a task.
+Right-click on a task
-Select "Edit Task" from the context menu.
+Select "Edit Task" from the context menu
-Enter the new task text in the prompt.
+Enter the new task text in the prompt
-The task will be updated with the new text and the current timestamp.
+The task will update with the new text and a current timestamp Deleting Tasks
-Deleting Tasks

-Right-click on a task.
+Right-click on a task
-Select "Delete Task" from the context menu.
+Select "Delete Task" from the context menu
-The task will be removed with a smooth fade-out animation.
+The task will be removed with a fade-out animation Technical Details
-Technical Details

-Responsive Design:
-The application utilizes CSS Grid and Flexbox to ensure responsiveness across various screen sizes.
-Media queries are used to adjust the layout and font sizes for optimal viewing on mobile devices and tablets.
-Context Menu:
-The context menu is created using Javascript event listeners that trigger on right mouse clicks.
-The menu is dynamically created and styled using css.
 File Structure
-index.html: The main HTML structure. style.css: Contains styling, using CSS variables for theming. script.js: Handles all JavaScript functionality.
+index.html - Main HTML structure
+style.css - Styling with CSS variables for theming script.js - JavaScript functionality
 Key Technologies
-Vanilla JavaScript: No dependencies or frameworks required.
+Vanilla JavaScript: No dependencies or frameworks required
-CSS3: Modern styling using variables, transitions, and animations.
-HTML5 Drag and Drop API: Native drag-and-drop functionality.
+CSS3: Modern styling with variables, transitions, and animations HTML5 Drag and Drop API: Native drag and drop functionality Local Storage API: Browser-based data persistence Animation Effects
-Local Storage API: Persistent data storage in the browser, so your tasks are saved even after closing and reopening the browser.
-Animation Effects
-Column entrance animations on page load.
+Column entrance animations on page load
-Task creation and deletion animations for smoother user experience.
+Card creation and deletion animations
-Visual cues during drag-and-drop provide clear feedback.
+Drag and drop visual feedback
-Task count updates with a scaling effect for better visibility.
+Task count updates with scaling effect
-A shake effect provides visual feedback for input validation errors.
+Input validation shake effect
-A right-click context menu with fade-in/out effects enhances the user interface.
+Right-click context menu with fade effects
-Contributing

-Contributions, including bug fixes and feature enhancements, are welcome.
-Feel free to fork this repository and submit pull requests.